Here are several general rules that will be useful if you are just starting to use grids:

 Column grids help to develop design for a variety of devices: computers, tablet PCs, and smartphones.
 Columns provide necessary limitations to enable you to decide efficiently how to arrange the contents, leaving you, however, with a multitude of options to combine different types of information (texts and images) and design elements.

-Check the Grid Systems section for basic grid settings for your chosen Setka Editor’s default settings offer several types of grids: 6 columns, 8 columns, 10 columns, and 12 columns.
+Check the Layout Grid section for basic grid settings for your chosen Setka Editor’s default settings offer several types of grids: 6 columns, 8 columns, 10 columns, and 12 columns.
 You can moreover upload a grid of your own.

 If you are a total novice wishing to create unsophisticated text posts, opt for a 4-column grid.
 This is one of the simplest options available.
 Its drawback is that the post might look a bit dull because of the symmetrical break-up.
 Grids like this are often used with the following strategy: three columns are taken up by the contents, while the remaining one contains a menu or any other additional information.